 If coping with a rapidly growing inventory of products wasn’t enough, here’s what happened next:

 Whether or not you’re in the wedding industry, you can draw inventory management lessons from My Wedding Décor.
 You never know when a supplier will change the rules on you.
-You can reduce the impact of such a change on your business though.
+Nevertheless, you can reduce the impact of such a change on your business though.
 How?

 Use a robust inventory management software solution like Megaventory and do your own analysis regularly.
-That proactive approach will make it easier to keep your business growing when supplier problems hit you.
+Consequently, that proactive approach will make it easier to keep your business growing when supplier problems hit you.
 You can read about how to start using Megaventory here!

-Amazon has the bar high for ecommerce.
-Customers expect their orders to be delivered fast and in great condition.
-With grocery ecommerce, your inventory cannot sit on shelves for weeks or months even with great refrigeration.
-A recent surge of investment in grocery ecommerce produced few winners.
+Certainly, Amazon has the bar high for eCommerce.
+Meanwhile, customers expect their orders to be delivered fast and in great condition.
+With grocery eCommerce, your inventory cannot sit on shelves for weeks or months even with great refrigeration.
+A recent surge of investment in grocery eCommerce produced few winners.

 “The startups that shut shop followed the on-demand hyperlocal mode, which is a ridiculous business model.
 That’s why they failed.
-BigBasket survived because it had its own inventory, distribution centre and directly distributed orders to the customer.
+BigBasket survived because it had its own inventory, distribution center, and directly distributed orders to the customer.
 That is the business model that can be sustained,” says Arvind Singhal of Technopak as mentioned in The News Minute.

 Investing in inventory management is one reason why BigBasket is winning in the market.
-Companies in this category are known to spend heavily on customer acquisition.
+Surely companies in this category are known to spend heavily on customer acquisition.
 That leaves no margin for error in keeping inventory moving.

 What if you had a successful national brand and you wanted to expand?
 Opening stores in another country shouldn’t be that hard, right?
 Let’s dive into the Target Canada story next.